 Negative space is thought of as an image with a lot of empty space.
-Large plain areas of an image such as sky, grass, or water, for example.
+Most people think of large plain areas in an image, such as the sky, grass, or a body of water, for example.

-A negative space image occurs when the areas surrounding the subject are peripheral.
+An image with negative space occurs when the areas surrounding the subject are peripheral.
 They almost blend into the background.
 This causes you to focus even more on the subject.

 The objects or patterns in the negative space are there, but they don’t draw your attention at first glance.
-Instead, they push your eyes to the area of positive space first.
+Instead, they direct your eyes to the area of positive space.

 What Is Positive and Negative Space in Photography?

 An image without negative space will not have an area that recedes.
-Subjects occur throughout the image that will draw your attention.
+Putting subjects throughout your image will draw the viewer’s attention.
 Your eyes will not stop bouncing between them, like in the image below.

-Once the viewer finishes inspecting the main subjects, their eyes will wander back through the negative spaces.
+Once the viewer finishes inspecting the main subjects, their eyes will wander back through the negative space.

-An image that takes advantage of negative space will not give the eyes a background subject to lock onto.
+An image that takes advantage of negative space doesn’t give the eyes a background subject to lock onto.
 The eyes will immediately be drawn to the main subject.
-In a way, through the use of negative space, the viewer’s eyes are led.
-This can result in more complex images or images that feel busy.

-There aren’t too many specific rules or steps for using negative space in photography.
+There aren’t too many specific rules for using negative space in photography.
 You will learn to use it intuitively by composing shots over and over again.

-When you see your main subject, slow yourself down and look at the area surrounding it.
-Move around the subject to see if you can frame it with negative space.
+When you see your main subject, slow down and look at the area surrounding it.
+Move around the subject and see if you can frame it with negative space.

-Look for points of view that isolate the subject through contrast with its surroundings.
+Look for vantage points that isolate the subject by contrasting it with its surroundings.

 Sometimes getting closer will help you to fill the frame with an interesting pattern or area.
-Other times, moving backwards will help to make the subject smaller in the frame.
-This will help it stand out much more in relation to the negative space.
+Other times, stepping back will help make the subject smaller in the frame.
+This will make it stand out much more in relation to the negative space.

-Newer photographers tend to lock their eyes onto the main subject.
-This is a mistake.
-As you develop your composition skills, you will begin to pay attention to both the main subject and the background.
+Newer photographers tend to lock their eyes on the main subject.
+But this can be a mistake.
+As you develop your composition skills, begin paying attention to both the main subject and the background.